From loop quantum gravity to cosmology: the two-vertex model: LQC from the U -invariant two-vertex model

 \subsection{LQC effective dynamics}

-In the previous section we have shown that the 2-vertex dynamics describes an FLRW spacetime filled with perfect barotropic fluids in the lowest order in the twist angle, that is, in the low-curvature regime.
-This has allowed us to write the gravitational constant, the spatial curvature, and the matter density in terms of the parameters $\gamma$ and $\kappa$ and the function $f$ that characterize the 2-vertex model.
+In the previous section we have shown that the two-vertex dynamics describes an FLRW spacetime filled with perfect barotropic fluids in the lowest order in the twist angle, that is, in the low-curvature regime.
+This has allowed us to write the gravitational constant, the spatial curvature, and the matter density in terms of the parameters $\gamma$ and $\kappa$ and the function $f$ that characterize the two-vertex model.

-Now we see that equation~\eqref{eq:friedmann_2vertex_R} has just the form of the usual LQC effective FLRW dynamics.
-More concretely, in LQC, for a universe with a free scalar field and $k=0$, the semiclassical states (i.e. Gaussian coherent states sharply peaked at the classical FLRW trajectories in the low-curvature regime) follow the effective Friedmann's equation~\cite{Taveras_CorrectionsFriedmann2008}
+In the old dynamics of LQC for a universe with a free scalar field and vanishing spatial curvature, the semiclassical states (i.e. Gaussian coherent states sharply peaked at the classical FLRW trajectories in the low-curvature regime) follow the effective Friedmann's equation, as can be derived from~\cite{Ashtekar_Pawlowski_OldDynamics2006},